Ninja cops of the Philippine drug war: 2013 Mexico, Pampanga case

 On November 29, 2013, twelve police officers, led by Major Rodney Baloyo, conduct a raid on Mexico, Pampanga, and seized 36.68 kg of methamphetamine (shabu).
 Albayalde was the acting police chief of Pampanga at the time of the raid.
 That operation was supposed to go after Chinese drug lord Johnson Lee, but they evaded the arrest after Lee allegedly paid the police officers a P50 million.
 Lee currently remains at large and is now wanted by the authorities.
-Baloyo contradicted the morning police operations, saying that they raided Lee's house at 4:30pm.
+Baloyo contradicted the morning police operations, saying that they raided Lee's house at 4:30 p.m.
 On November 30, 2013, authorities submitted the illegal drugs that they recovered as a evidence.
-PNP Chief General Oscar Albayalde was accused of covering-up in the issue.
+PNP Chief General Oscar Albayalde was accused of covering-up the issue.

-In a Senate hearing, according to Major Rodney Baloyo, he ordered the Police Officer 2 Anthony Lacsamana to conduct a raid on the area; however, Lacsamana denied Baloyo's claim.
-Senator Richard Gordon has Baloyo detained at the New Bilibid Prison for "lying" at the hearing.
+In a Senate hearing, according to Major Rodney Baloyo, he ordered Police Officer 2 Anthony Lacsamana to conduct a raid on the area; however, Lacsamana denied Baloyo's claim.
+Senator Richard Gordon had Baloyo detained at the New Bilibid Prison for "lying" at the hearing.
 A Senate investigation found out that P648 million worth of seized shabu from the November 2013 raid was not declared by the Pampanga police.
 Additionally, it was reported that the police officers have earned P50 million from the drug lord's wealth.
 Former Deputy Director for Operations of the CIDG Gen. Rudy Lacadin revealed that then-Pampanga provincial director Albayalde had received some money from the operation.
-A memo written by Albayalde sent to the Regional Director on December 2, 2013, stated that Albayalde himself ordered the buy-bust operation in Pampanga, however during the Senate hearing, Albayalde denied the knowledge of the operation.
+A memo written by Albayalde sent to the Regional Director on December 2, 2013, stated that Albayalde himself ordered the buy-bust operation in Pampanga, however during the Senate hearing, Albayalde denied knowledge of the operation.

-The Makabayan bloc demanded the immediate resignation of Albayalde from his post and other officials over the implication of the controversy.
-On October 14, Albayalde eventually resigned as the PNP chief.
+The Makabayan bloc demanded the immediate resignation of Albayalde from his post and other officials implicated in the controversy.
+On October 14, Albayalde resigned as PNP chief.
 Duterte expressed his disappointment over the issue.

 On October 21, 2019, The PNP-Criminal Investigation and Detection Group (CIDG) filed a complaint before the Department of Justice against Albayalde and 13 of his personnel, citing a reinvestigation of the alleged recycling of some 162 kilograms of shabu that they seized, while the Senate suggested life imprisonment for the police officers.
 The PNP said in a statement that the accused "remain innocent until proven guilty."